PierreIsCoding/MasterClock/README.md

   - Second: 2 times faster
   - Third: 4 times faster
   - Forth: 8 times faster
 - A rotary encoder to change the speed.
-By clicking the encoder push button the master clock toggles between fine or course increments
+By using the encoder push button the master clock toggles between fine or course increments
 - Four utility buttons:
   - Start and stop the clock
   - Tap tempo.
 The clock will estimate your tapped speed